Transverse-momentum-dependent parton distribution functions up to twist 4 for spin-1 hadrons: Introduction

 It had been taken for granted that the proton spin consists of three quark spins in the naive quark model.
 However, the European Muon Collaboration experiment found that the quark contribution accounts for only 20$-$30\% of the proton spin \cite{emc-1988}, and the rest should be carried by gluon-spin and partonic orbital-angular-momentum (OAM) contributions \cite{nucleon-spin}.
 In order to figure out the partonic OAM contributions, one needs to study three-dimensional structure functions which include generalized parton distributions (GPDs) \cite{gpds}, generalized distribution amplitudes (GDAs or timelike GPDs) \cite{gdas}, and transverse-momentum-dependent parton distributions (TMDs) \cite{tmds}.

 The TMDs indicate the parton distributions as the function of the partonic transverse momentum $k_T$ in addition to the longitudinal momentum fraction $x$.
 The color flow appears explicitly in the TMDs, although it does not show up easily in other observables because of the color confinement.
 They have interesting application to other fields of physics, such as the gluon condensate \cite{gluon-condensate}, color Aharonov-Bohm effect \cite{AB-effect,qwork-mulders}, and color entanglement \cite{color-entanglement}.
-The TMD structure functions are a new tool to investigate the color degrees of freedom and to explore new interdisciplinary fields beyond standard hadron physics.
+The TMD studies are new tools to investigate the color degrees of freedom and to explore new interdisciplinary fields beyond standard hadron physics.